Issued 21 May 2018 | Updated 25 November 2019

 - the extent that the waiver decision may be of interest or relevance to other firms

-- whether publication would adversely affect the commercial interests of the firm concerned, for example, the release of proprietary information that might benefit the applicant’s rivals, for example, relating to a product innovation
+- whether publication would adversely affect the commercial interests of the firm concerned, for example, the release of proprietary information that might benefit the applicant’s rivals, for example, relating to product innovation

 - whether publication would breach any confidentiality obligations